Ground Source Heat Pumps – Commercial

 How do running costs compare with conventional alternatives?

-A ground source heat pump system can offer very high efficiency and low running costs.
+A ground source heat pump systems offer very high efficiency, low running costs and benefit from long life.
 Oil-fired boilers cost considerably more to run.
 Even modern condensing gas boilers are more expensive to run at current gas prices, with gas prices also set to rise.
-All fossil fuel boilers need regular servicing to maintain efficiency and check safety.
+All fossil fuel boilers need annual servicing to maintain efficiency and check safety.

 What about alternative heat sources for heat pumps?